-- 4.303 Cooperation with international and regional organisations is not a new modality for the Organisation.
+4.311 Cooperation with international and regional organisations is not a new modality for the Organisation.
 Such cooperation has taken a range of forms, including reciprocal participation in events, mutual learning from experiences and, when appropriate, sharing resources and expertise.
-Such cooperation has an overall aim of addressing contemporary global challenges in a more effective and efficient manner. - 4.304 The need to explore further cooperation with relevant international organisations in the context of non-State actors was underscored at the Third Review Conference.
+Such cooperation has an overall aim of addressing contemporary global challenges in a more effective and efficient manner.

+- 4.312 The need to explore further cooperation with relevant international organisations in the context of non-State actors was underscored at the Third Review Conference.
 However, at that time, the full extent to which the emerging crisis in the Syrian Arab Republic would impact the future of the OPCW was not yet known.
-Since 2013, the OPCW missions in the field, notably in Iraq, Libya, and the continuing mission in the Syrian Arab Republic, have been anything but "business as usual" and have emphasised the importance of cooperation with relevant international organisations. - 4.305 Standing agreements, such as the Organisation's relationship agreement with the United Nations (which entered into force in 2001) and supplementary arrangements, are useful and a good example of two organisations being adequately prepared to work together before a crisis occurs.
-A particular example is how the OPCW was prepared in 2013 when the United Nations Secretary-General initiated his investigations in the Syrian Arab Republic. - 4.306 Cooperation with international organisations is not limited to only preparing and responding to contingencies, but it is also essential for the mitigation of the chemical terrorism risk.
+Since 2013, the OPCW missions in the field, notably in Iraq, Libya, and the continuing mission in the Syrian Arab Republic, have been anything but "business as usual" and have emphasised the importance of cooperation with relevant international organisations. - 4.313 Standing agreements, such as the Organisation's relationship agreement with the United Nations (which entered into force in 2001) and supplementary arrangements, are useful and a good example of two organisations being adequately prepared to work together before a crisis occurs.
+A particular example is how the OPCW was prepared in 2013 when the United Nations Secretary-General initiated his investigations in the Syrian Arab Republic. - 4.314 Cooperation with international organisations is not limited to only preparing and responding to contingencies, but it is also essential for the mitigation of the chemical terrorism risk.

-- 4.307 As authorised by the Council, a memorandum of understanding with the WCO was concluded on 13 January 2017.
+- 4.315 As authorised by the Council, a memorandum of understanding with the WCO was concluded on 13 January 2017.
 This agreement expands cooperation on tightening national and international controls on the trade in toxic chemicals, and puts in place procedures that will further enhance cooperation between the WCO and the OPCW.
-In particular, the relationship takes the form of consultations, exchanges of information and documents, technical cooperation, as well as cross-representation at relevant meetings. - 4.308 Within the CTITF framework, the importance of cooperation with relevant international organisations was highlighted during a table-top exercise focusing on inter-agency cooperation and communications following a hypothetical chemical and biological weapons attack by a terrorist.
+In particular, the relationship takes the form of consultations, exchanges of information and documents, technical cooperation, as well as cross-representation at relevant meetings. - 4.316 Within the CTITF framework, the importance of cooperation with relevant international organisations was highlighted during a table-top exercise focusing on inter-agency cooperation and communications following a hypothetical chemical and biological weapons attack by a terrorist.
 This exercise was conducted on 19 and 20 January 2017 at OPCW Headquarters, and involved the RRAM and 14 international organisations.
 Financial support was provided by the Government of Canada.
-A follow-up workshop took place in The Hague on 9 and 10 April 2018, during which the participating organisations discussed their action plans containing practical steps towards enhanced preparedness, exchange of information, and cooperation in case of an attack.
+A follow-up workshop took place in The Hague on 9 and 10 April 2018, during which the participating organisations discussed their action plans containing practical steps towards enhanced preparedness, exchange of information, and cooperation in case of an attack. - 4.317 On 20 March 2018, the Director-General signed the "Global Counter-Terrorism Coordination Compact", which espouses the principles under which the 38 CTITF entities will operate.
+This non-binding framework between the Secretary-General and the heads of CTITF entities is intended to help coordinate their operational-level activities, and avoid duplication of efforts among the entities.

-&lt;sup>41 "The Third Review Conference, while reaffirming the autonomous and independent status of the OPCW [...] underscored the need to explore further cooperation on this issue and build on existing work with relevant international organisations and international bodies that deal with the potential threats of chemical terrorism" (paragraph 9.145 of RC-3/3\).
+&lt;sup>42 "The Third Review Conference, while reaffirming the autonomous and independent status of the OPCW [...] underscored the need to explore further cooperation on this issue and build on existing work with relevant international organisations and international bodies that deal with the potential threats of chemical terrorism" (paragraph 9.145 of RC-3/3\).